Student Handbook: Section 4: Residential Living Policies

 Obtaining the permission of the resident to enter a room is suggested by procedure but NOT required and, while University personnel will attempt to enter a room while the room resident(s) is/are present, this may not always be possible.

 If the staff person has reason to believe that some condition exists that constitutes a threat to the safety or well-being of the occupants of the building or the campus, or that a probable violation of University policy or State or Federal Law is occurring or has occurred, a cursory search of student rooms may be done.
 A cursory search of a room includes viewing everything that is in plain sight.
-At the discretion of the Office of the Assistant Vice President for Student Affairs & Dean of Students, or designee, a student’s room may be searched thoroughly.
+At the discretion of the Office of the Vice President for Student Affairs, or designee, a student’s room may be searched thoroughly.

 A room search will only be conducted when authorized by one of the following people: